-Conservation Diver has been focusing on for some time, with our fist observation of the snails shifting their preferred food sources following the global mass coral bleaching event of 2010.
-Since that time, our partners at the New Heaven Reef Conservation Program have collected more than 179,740 Drupella snails from around the island of Koh Tao, with 76% coming from a single bay.
+Conservation Diver has been focusing on Drupellas for some time, with our first observation of the snails shifting their preferred food sources following the global mass coral bleaching event of 2010.
+Since then, our partners at the New Heaven Reef Conservation Program have collected more than 179,740 Drupella snails from around the island of Koh Tao, with 76% coming from a single bay.

-Although the first outbreak of Drupella snails was recorded in the early 1980’s, much of what we understand about their life history is derived from similar organisms.
-There are very few publications that detail observations of the egg or larval stage of these predators, which is vital to know in order to mitigate the damage caused by over-populations or outbreaks.
+Although the first outbreak of Drupella snails was recorded in the early 1980s, much of what we understand about their life history is derived from similar organisms.
+Very few publications detail observations of the egg or larval stage of these predators, which is vital to know to mitigate the damage caused by over-populations or outbreaks.

-The recent Kaullysing et al. (2020) publication is the first record of Drupella egg deposition in Mauritius, and the Western Indian Ocean.
+The recent Kaullysing et al. (2020) publication is the first record of Drupella egg deposition in Mauritius and the Western Indian Ocean.
 Additionally, this is the first record of in situ egg deposition on corals other than Fungia.
-This time with eggs being observed on Fungia, Montipora, and the shell of another Drupella snail.
+This time, eggs were observed on Fungia, Montipora, and the shell of another Drupella snail.